HarnoorOberai/BitcoinStockPrediction/README.md

 ```

-In jupyter notebook upload the historical data from link
+In jupyter notebook, upload the historical data from link
 `https://drive.google.com/file/d/1aPutuBRJVkx3ufJcMm60mQBM7Zhf2Ffi/view`

 ``` update the url variable 4 code box with the file path of the historical data ```